Leucaena spp. hybrids

 Leucaena spp. artificial hybrids

-Leucaena leucocephala ssp. glabrata x Leucaena leucocephala ssp. glabrata
+Leucaena leucocephala ssp. glabrata × Leucaena leucocephala ssp. glabrata

-These artificial, interspecific hybrids have been produced for forage and fuelwood production.
+Note: These artificial, interspecific hybrids have been developed for forage and fuelwood production.
 Two naturally occurring hybrids are described by Hughes (1998), but are not listed here.
-Leucaena xspontanea (L. diversifolia x L. leucocephala ) and Leucaena xmixtec (L. esculenta x L. leucocephala ) are common in parts of Mexico.
+Leucaena × spontanea (L. diversifolia × L. leucocephala ) and Leucaena × mixtec (L. esculenta × L. leucocephala ) are common in parts of Mexico.

 In general, the morphological traits of hybrid accessions are intermediate between the parental accessions.
-Where hybrids have parents of different ploidy levels the morphology will generally be biased towards the parent of higher ploidy level due to the recognised dosage effect.
-See fact sheets for morphological details of parental species.
+Where hybrids have parents of different ploidy levels the morphology will generally be biased towards the parent of higher ploidy level due to the recognized dosage effect.
+See fact sheets for morphological details of parent species.

 The hybrids reported in this section have been artificially produced for specific purposes and have no natural distribution.

 In their native range, Leucaena spp. grow on shallow limestone soils, coastal sands and seasonally dry, self-muching vertisol soils of pH 7.0‒8.5.
 In exotic locations they require well-drained soils with pH (H2O) above 5.5, or above 5.0 where aluminium saturation is very low.
 Some hybrids have improved acid soil tolerance compared with L. leucocephala, but, in general, the hybrids are intolerant of soils with low pH, low P, low Ca, high aluminium saturation, and are sensitive to high salinity and waterlogging.